printicus/Klicky-Changer/Configs/README.md

 ## Setting dock position

-## Definition: "docked position" is the toolhead position fully seated on the dock, waiting to be picked-up.
+## Definition: "docked position" is the toolhead position on the shuttle, inserted in the dock in the correct x an y position, with the toolhead magnets close to the dock magnets, but not touching.

 After setting T0 Z-offset, and with T0 on the shuttle:
 1. G28 - QGL - G28(or use the G32 macro includet, it does the same thing, but with fewer probe docking and undocking)